WLHS-Computer-Programming2/Unit-8/Lesson-1/Unit8HW1.md

 is defined in the init.
 Modify the add_n_occupants methods such that if adding the occupants exceeds the max_occupancy allowed for that vehicle,
   * you do not perform the increase, and
-  * you raise a ValueError with an apprpriate message
+  * you raise a ValueError with an appropriate message

 ## Question 5:
 Modify the Vehicle class __init__ such that if a vehicle is created without specifying a color then the color is set to "black".